10 DIY Swimming Pool Maintenance Hacks

 Old panty hose work great for filtering out debris before entering your pool’s filter system.
 Just take an old pair and wrap them around your skimmer baskets.
 They will help collect finer and more debris that with just a plain skimmer basket.

 You can also wrap pantyhose around your skimmer net (or window screen).
 When they get full, throw them out and start with a fresh, old pair.
 If you don’t have any, you can always buy a pair of pantyhose .
 They’re usually less expensive than skimmer socks .

 3. Add D.E. powder to your sand filter

 Sand filters can have a hard time filtering out fine particles in your water.
 It usually takes longer to filter out cloudy water with a sand filter than with a D.E. filter.
-However, you can use a small cup of D.E.
-Powder with your sand filter to boost the effectiveness of your filter.
+However, you can use a small cup of diatomaceous earth (DE) powder with your sand filter to boost the effectiveness of your filter.

 Just add a cup of D.E. powder to your skimmer and let it run through your system.
 The D.E. will aid your sand filter in picking up finer particles from your water.

 4. Use a tennis ball to remove oils from the surface of the water